Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Full Conjunctive Queries and Constant Delay

-\begin{propositionrep} Let $q$ be a mirror full conjunctive query.
-Then, $q$ can be enumerated with constant delay after a linear preprocessing time. \end{propositionrep} \begin{proof} We essentially do as in \cref{example-mirror}.
-Let $I$ be the acyclic image witnessing the mirror.
-Let $\bar x$ be the variables of $I$ shared with the second half of $q$.
-As $I$ is acyclic it can be enumerated with constant delay after a linear preprocessing time.
-We perform the preprocessing of $I$.
-During the enumeration we maintain a table such that upon entry $\bar a$ we obtain a list of tuples $\bar b$ such that $\bar a\bar b$ forms a solution to $I$ with $\bar a$ matching $\bar x$.
-We then starts the constant delay enumeration for $I$, and for every solution $\bar a\bar b$ we do the following.
+\begin{propositionrep} Any full mirror conjunctive query can be enumerated with constant delay after a linear preprocessing time. \end{propositionrep} \begin{proof} We essentially do as in \cref{example-mirror}.
+Let $I$ be the acyclic image witnessing the mirror, and let $\bar x$ be the shared variables (that is, variables that appear in $I$ and also in atoms of the query that are not in $I$).
+Assume the free variables are ordered such that $\bar x$ appear first, then the other image variables, and then the remaining variables.
+We will maintain a table that upon entry $\bar a$ returns a list of tuples $\bar b$ such that $\bar a\bar b$ forms a solution to $I$.
+As $I$ is full and acyclic, it can be enumerated with constant delay after a linear preprocessing time.
+We perform the preprocessing of $I$ and start its enumeration.
+For every solution $\bar a\bar b$ to $I$, we do the following.
 First, we output the solution $\bar a\bar b\bar b$.
-Then, for every $b'$ that is given by the table for the entry $\bar a\bar b$, we output the solutions $\bar a\bar b\bar b'$ and $\bar a\bar b'\bar b$.
+Then, for every $b'$ given by the table for $\bar a$, we output the solutions $\bar a\bar b\bar b'$ and $\bar a\bar b'\bar b$.
 Finally, we add $\bar b$ to the table with entry $\bar a$.
-Notice that the delay is constant, and all solutions are printed with no repetition. \end{proof} As in \cref{example-mirror}, in the proof of \cref{proposition-mirror} we use during the enumeration a memory linear in the output size that therefore may not be linear in the input size.
+Notice that the delay is constant, and all solutions are printed with no repetition. \end{proof} As in \cref{example-mirror}, in the proof of \cref{proposition-mirror} we use during the enumeration a memory linear in the output size (which may not be linear in the input size).